harish2222/Class-12th-Python-Project/README.md

 ### So make sure if you have the Postgresql installed Database then use it .
 ### This project is specific to the csv files present in csv_data folder

-The database table is exact copy of kjpcjs.csv that I have converted to postgresql Database using Import tool Present in the Postgresql PgAdmin v==4.26
+The database table is exact copy of src\kjpcjs.csv that I have converted to postgresql Database using Import tool Present in the Postgresql PgAdmin v==4.26

 ## This includes
 1. Line graph